MicrosoftDocs/defender-docs/articles/defender-for-cloud/kubernetes-nodes-va.md

 If vulnerabilities are found for a K8s node, a recommendation is generated for the customer to review.
 To review K8s node recommendations for remediation in the Azure portal:

 1. Select **Recommendations** from the **Defender for Cloud** menu.
 :::image type="content" source="media/kubernetes-nodes-va/recommendations-list.png" alt-text="Screenshot of selecting the recommendations submenu of the Defender for Cloud pane." lightbox="media/kubernetes-nodes-va/recommendations-list.png":::

 1. Select the **AKS nodes should have vulnerability findings resolved** recommendation.
 :::image type="content" source="media/kubernetes-nodes-va/recommendations-list-select-nodes-va.png" alt-text="Screenshot showing the selection of the nodes recommendation line." lightbox="media/kubernetes-nodes-va/recommendations-list-select-nodes-va.png":::

 1. The full details of the K8s node recommendation are shown.
 Along with a full description of the vulnerability, other details such as the name of the affected K8s node pool and its cluster are presented.
 :::image type="content" source="media/kubernetes-nodes-va/recommendation-node-details.png" alt-text="Screenshot showing the details of the recommendation for the K8s node." lightbox="media/kubernetes-nodes-va/recommendation-node-details.png":::

 1. Select the **Findings** tab to view a list of CVEs relating to the K8s node.
 :::image type="content" source="media/kubernetes-nodes-va/recommendation-node-details-findings.png" alt-text="Screenshot of selecting the findings tab to view a list of CVEs related to the K8s node." lightbox="media/kubernetes-nodes-va/recommendation-node-details-findings.png":::

-The category column indicates whether a vulnerability has a new node pool VM image or cluster Kubernetes version is available to remediate the vulnerability.

 1. Selecting one of the CVE lines opens a pane giving full details about the CVE and all the K8s node resources that also have this vulnerability.
 :::image type="content" source="media/kubernetes-nodes-va/recommendation-node-cve-detail.png" alt-text="Screenshot of the pane showing all the details of the CVE and K8s node resources affected." lightbox="media/kubernetes-nodes-va/recommendation-node-cve-details.png":::

 In the details pane, the **Node pool instances** section shows the nodes that will be affected by the remediation.
 The **More affected resources** shows other nodes that have the same CVE and should be remediated as well.